Beriff/Beriff/README.md

 🖐 Hi!
-I am Maxim, studying in SibSUTIS University (cybersecurity department).
-I enjoy coding in C#, C++ and Python and i am passionate about low-level systems and how things work under the hood.
+I am passionate about low-level systems and how things work under the hood.
 I like developing little games, mathematical/physical frameworks and utilities.
 <hr/>
 <table width="960px">
 <tr>